-Dc-dc optimizer systems can be implemented with many different circuit topologies.
-Previous work at the module-level has employed boost converters [5] and non-inverting buckboost converters [6].
-While boost converters are an attractive option because of their ability to increase the output voltage (requiring fewer modules for a given desired output voltage), their chief disadvantage is their limited operating range.
-As discussed in [5], since the output current of a boost converter can never be higher than its input current, the range over which current mismatch can be addressed is severely limited.
-The non-inverting buck-boost converter is employed in [6], and can provide an output current that is both higher and lower than the input current, thus providing both a voltage increase and the ability to handle shaded modules (although within a limited range, since each converter only operates in buck or boost mode at a given time).
-The chief disadvantages of the non-inverting buck-boost topology are the increased number of transistors and the achievable conversion efficiency, which is typically lower than buck or boost converters for the same switch rating.
-A more detailed performance analysis of a number of potential power converter topologies for dc-dc optimizers can be found in [9].
+Dc-dc optimizer systems can be implemented with several different circuit topologies.
+Previous work at the panel-level has employed boost converters [4] and non-inverting buck-boost converters [5].
+While boost converters are an attractive option because of their ability to increase the output voltage (requiring fewer panels for a given desired output voltage), their chief disadvantage is their limited operating range.
+As discussed in [4], since the output current of a boost converter can never be higher than its input current, the range under which current mismatch can be addressed is severely limited.

+The non-inverting buck-boost converter is employed in [5], and can provide an output current that is both higher and lower than the input current, thus providing both a voltage increase and the ability to handle shaded panels (although within a limited range, since each converter only operates in buck or boost mode at a given time).
+The chief disadvantages of the non-inverting buck-boost topology are the increased number of transistors, and the achievable conversion efficiency, which is typically lower than buck or boost converters for the same switch rating.

-In this work, we implement the dc-dc optimizer system using synchronous buck converters.
-While the synchronous buck topology enables both high switching frequency (important for small size and low cost) and high efficiency, it does not contribute any voltage gain (which would reduce the number of modules that must be series connected).
-In most residential and utility-based installations, however, there are a sufficient number of PV modules to provide for the inherent stacking of voltages without requiring additional stepup from the power converter.
-When not tasked with providing additional voltage step-up, the power stage can be optimized for size, cost, and efficiency.
+In this work, we chose to implement the dc-dc optimizer system using synchronous buck converters.
+While the synchronous buck topology enables both high switching frequency (important for small size, low cost) and high efficiency, it does not contribute any voltage gain (which would reduce the number of panels that must be series connected).
+In most residential and utility-based installations, however, there are a sufficient number of PV panels to provide for the inherent stacking of voltages without requiring the additional step-up from the power converter.
+By not tasking the power stage with providing additional voltage step-up, it can be optimized for size, cost, and efficiency.
 As our experimental results indicate, the synchronous buck converter topology offers size, cost, and efficiency benefits, and the system can be operated in a manner where the control implementation is relatively simple.
 Meanwhile, the string current can be kept sufficiently low so that the added wiring conduction losses are kept to a minimum.